 Yes, Blackbaud would still want you to send that Associated Entity record.
-If you do not have the Associated Entity ID of an associated entity, you can simply leave the Associated Entity ID field blank or null for that particular record, and supply the constituent's Entity ID, the associated person's Associated Name, and Associated Relationship Type.
+If you do not have the Associated Entity ID of an associated entity, you can simply leave the Associated Entity ID field blank or null for that particular record, but still supply the constituent's Entity ID, the associated person's Name, Associated Relationship Type, and if applicable School of Graduation and Class Year.
 This happens frequently with children, parents, or grandparents of constituents.

 When viewing a constituent's Relationship Profile, the Relationship Network section shows the constituent's Spouse, Parents, Children, and all other entities related to that constituent.
-If the Associated Entity ID was provided and matches a record in the Entity file, the displayed Associated Name will be a hyperlink that allows the user to click through to the Associated Entity's own Relationship Profile.
-If an Associated Entity ID is not provided, the name will still appear but not as a linking hyperlink.
+If the Associated Entity ID was provided and matches a record in the Entity file, the displayed Associated Entity Name will be a hyperlink that allows the user to click through to the Associated Entity's own Relationship Profile.
+If an Associated Entity ID is not provided, the name will still appear but not as a hyperlink.

-Note: the following examples are provided for illustration only.
+\Note: the following examples are provided for illustration only.
 Some fields show descriptions, even though codes are preferred in the file.

 Example 1: John Smith (Entity ID 1111) is the parent of Mary Smith (Entity ID 2222).
 And Mary Smith is the child of John Smith.
+John Smith did not graduate from your institution, but Mary Smith graduated from the School of Business with the Class Year of 2018.

-Entity ID Associated Entity ID Associated Name Associated Relationship Type

-2222 1111 John Smith Parent

-1111 2222 Mary Smith Child
+Entity ID Associated Entity ID Associated Entity Name Associated Relationship Type Associated Entity School of Graduation Associated Entity Class Year 2222 1111 John Smith Parent 1111 2222 Mary Smith Child School of Business 2018

 Example 2: Adam Jones (Entity ID 3333) is the Brother of Beth Jones (Entity ID 4444).
 And Beth Jones is the Sister of Adam Jones.
+Adam Jones graduated from the College of Arts and Sciences at your institution in 2014, Beth Jones graduated from the School of Medicine with the Class Year of 2007.

-Entity ID Associated Entity ID Associated Name Associated Relationship Type

-4444 3333 Adam Jones Brother

-3333 4444 Beth Jones Sister
+Entity ID Associated Entity Associated Entity ID Name Associated Relationship Type Associated Entity School of Graduation Associated Entity Class Year 4444 3333 Adam Jones Brother College of Arts and Sciences 2014 3333 4444 Beth Jones Sister School of Medicine 2007